Stumpwork embroidery - a free guide

 Simple Stumpwork Embroidery Techniques

-In learning stumpwork, you'll be using different techniques, each of which adds its own unique texture and dimension to the design.
+In stumpwork, we'll be using a variety of techniques, each one adding its own special something to the design.

 But before you start, make sure you have a solid grounding in basic embroidery stitches